SexChrLab/RodentAddiction/README.md

 2. `streamlined_gtex.R`

 The conservation script should be run first in order to get human orthologs for the rodent genes of interest.

+There is also a script for running this analysis on another dataset, without re-processing the RNA-seq data:
+Engeln, M., Fox M.E., Chandra, R. *et al.* Transcriptome profiling of the ventral pallidum reveals a role for pallido-thalamic neurons in cocaine reward. *Mol Psychiatry* 27(10):3980-3991.
+(2022) https://doi.org/10.1038/s41380-022-01668-7

+This script can be found under `post_processing/scripts/` under the name `engeln_full.R`, along with a script for comparing priority score distributions between datasets (`comparison.R`).

 #### Re-running the Project Analyses
 1. Clone this repository.